api3dao/api3-docs/docs/dapps/integration/contract-integration.md

 :::

-## Combining Data Feeds
+## Combining data feeds

 The `data-feed-proxy-combinators` repository offers modular smart contracts for creating customized data feeds.
-These can be formed by transforming and combining existing feeds, which is useful when a specific data feed is not available on the Api3 Market.
+These can be formed by transforming and combining existing feeds.
 This allows dApps to integrate highly specific or composite data requirements directly into their smart contracts.
 See [here.](/dapps/integration/data-feed-proxy-combinators.md) for more details.

 ## Mixed oracle design